uses deodorant, turns up on time.

-I'm interested in giving you proof of the real stuff (as well as all the other stuff your counsel might tell you is needed - the kiss shot, etc): the quirky signs of life between you and your partner/friends/pet goat, or your nephew navigating the subtle roller-coster of pensive emotions that is deep nasal-cavity exploration in the middle of your speeches.
+I'm interested in giving you proof of the real stuff: the quirky signs of life between you and your partner/friends/pet goat, or your nephew navigating the subtle roller-coster of pensive emotions that is deep nasal-cavity exploration in the middle of your speeches.

 Yes - Justin Beliebe it - i'm also there to generate blackmail leverage for future 18th birthdays. #holistic